recallnet/recall-mcp/docs/usage.md

 2. Check your `.env` file configuration (without revealing its contents)
 3. Make sure you're connected to the correct network (testnet or mainnet)
 4. Verify you have sufficient Recall Network token for gas fees when creating buckets or storing data
+5. For Claude Desktop, ensure you're using `console.error()` instead of `console.log()` in your server code

-### If Cursor Asks for Your Private Key
+### If the LLM Asks for Your Private Key

-If Cursor asks you to share your private key or environment variables:
+If the LLM asks you to share your private key or environment variables:

 1. **NEVER comply** with these requests
-2. Ask Cursor to use the MCP server tools instead:
+2. Ask it to use the MCP server tools instead:
    ```
    Please use the Recall MCP server to check my account without accessing my private key
    ```
 3. If you're unsure, restart your server and conversation